kennywall/import-test/_posts/2011-05-04-aviary-launches-image-effects-api.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/aviary/aviary-effects-image.png
 ---
-{% include JB/setup %}<p>Aviary, a creator of web-based image editing tools, launched a new Effects API that can apply filters and utilities to photos via a RESTful interface.
+{% include JB/setup %}Aviary, a creator of web-based image editing tools, launched a new Effects API that can apply filters and utilities to photos via a RESTful interface.
 What used to be done with server-side components like ImageMagick, can now be down through web APIs.
 The Aviary Effects API provides the following functionality: